-The principle of the proposed access arrangement is acceptable.
-The applicant is obliged to enter into an agreement with the highway authority to provide the roadworks, which will also consider the details of the design.
+The principle of the amended proposed access arrangements is considered acceptable.
+The applicants are obliged to enter into an agreement with the highway authority under Highways legislation to provide the roadworks, which will also consider the details of the design.
 Irrespective of the granting of a planning permission, no works can take place on the public highway without the Highway Authority's consent.
-Hampshire County Council can secure necessary agreements under highway legislation prior to works commencing on site.
+Hampshire County Council can secure the necessary agreements under highway legislation prior to works commencing on site.
+Furthermore, the issue of the extent of adoption and the future maintenance of the proposed estate roadways within the site is also a matter to be agreed between the developer and the Highway Authority and is not a matter for consideration with the current planning application.